kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 With our current release, once you store your graph and features in Kùzu, PyG's samplers work seamlessly using Kùzu's implementation of `FeatureStore` and `GraphStore` interfaces.
-This enables for examples your existing GNN models to work seamlessly by fetching data, both subgraph samples as well as node features, from Kùzu instead of PyG's in-memory storage.
+This enables for examples your existing GNN models to work seamlessly by fetching both subgraph samples and node features from Kùzu instead of PyG's in-memory storage.
 Therefore you can train graphs that do not fit into your memory since Kùzu, as a DBMS, stores its data on disk.
 Try this demonstrative [Colab notebook](https://colab.research.google.com/drive/12fOSqPm1HQTz_m9caRW7E_92vaeD9xq6) to see an example of how to do this.
-The current release comes with a limitation that we only truly implement the `FeatureStore` interface and for `GraphStore` use PyG's in-memory graph storage.
-What this means is that when training GNN models using the Kùzu Remote Backend, your graph topology will be stored in memory and features will be stored on disk.
-We plan to extend the feature to store the graph topology on disk as well later on.
+The current release comes with a limitation that we only truly implement the `FeatureStore` interface.
+Inside `GraphStore` we still store the graph topology in memory.
+So in reality only the features are stored and scanned from disk.
+We plan to address this limitation later on.

 Here is also a demonstrative experiment (but certainly not comprehensive study) for the type of training performance vs memory usage tradeoff you can expect.